Nikola Vucevic Player Props: Bulls vs. 76ers

-The Chicago Bulls, with Nikola Vucevic, face the Philadelphia 76ers at 7:00 PM ET on Monday.
+Nikola Vucevic and his Chicago Bulls teammates will face the Philadelphia 76ers on Wednesday at 8:00 PM ET.

-In this piece we'll break down Vucevic's stats and trends, helping you make good picks on prop bets.
+In this piece we'll examine Vucevic's stats and trends, helping you with your prop bets.

 Nikola Vucevic Prop Bets vs. the 76ers